rastiv/text-animations/README.md

 # Drag & Drop Kanban board

-This WEB application demonstrates how to create a simple kanban board using React, Tailwindand and Framer motion.
+This WEB application demonstrates how to create cool text animations using React, Tailwindand and Framer motion.

 ### How to install